GLOBAL MARKETS-Shares, oil slip as investors await Fed minutes

 Against the yen, the dollar fell as low as 93.11 yen

-down 0.1 percent on the day, helped largely by the U.S. housing
+0.2 percent on the day, helped largely by the U.S. housing data.

 The decline in U.S. housing was due to the more volatile